Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Abstract

 \section{Abstract}

-This paper proposes the conformal online auction design (COAD), a novel mechanism for maximizing revenue in online auctions by quantifying the uncertainty in bidders' values without relying on assumptions about value distributions.
-COAD incorporates both the bidder and item features and leverages historical data to provide an incentive-compatible mechanism for online auctions.
-Unlike traditional methods for online auctions, COAD employs a distribution-free, prediction interval-based approach using conformal prediction techniques.
-This novel approach ensures that the expected revenue from our mechanism can achieve at least a constant fraction of the revenue generated by the optimal mechanism.
-Additionally, COAD admits the use of a broad array of modern machine-learning methods, including random forests, kernel methods, and deep neural nets, for predicting bidders' values.
-It ensures revenue performance under any finite sample of historical data.
-Moreover, COAD introduces bidder-specific reserve prices based on the lower confidence bounds of bidders' valuations, which is different from the uniform reserve prices commonly used in the literature.
-We validate our theoretical predictions through extensive simulations and a real-data application.
-All code for using COAD and reproducing results is made available on GitHub.
+Online auction is a cornerstone of e-commerce, and a key challenge is designing incentive-compatible mechanisms that maximize expected revenue.
+Existing approaches often assume known bidder value distributions and fixed sets of bidders and items, but these assumptions rarely hold in real-world settings where bidder values are unknown, and the number of future participants is uncertain.
+In this paper, we introduce the Conformal Online Auction Design (COAD), a novel mechanism that maximizes revenue by quantifying uncertainty in bidder values without relying on known distributions.
+COAD incorporates both bidder and item features, using historical data to design an incentive-compatible mechanism for online auctions.
+Unlike traditional methods, COAD leverages distribution-free uncertainty quantification techniques and integrates machine learning methods, such as random forests, kernel methods, and deep neural networks, to predict bidder values while ensuring revenue guarantees.
+Moreover, COAD introduces bidder-specific reserve prices, based on the lower confidence bounds of bidder valuations, contrasting with the single reserve prices commonly used in the literature.
+We demonstrate the practical effectiveness of COAD through an application to real-world eBay auction data.
+Theoretical results and extensive simulation studies further validate the properties of our approach.